 9. Don't be the massive time-waster

-We know, things can take longer than planned, and an 8am start often can easily turn into 8.30, but try not to be the one who turns up late, spends ages in the car park fixing something or losing something, then endlessly makes stops on the trail because of the jacket that’s too warm on and too wet off, or the snack that needs eating when no one else is having theirs.
+We know, things can take longer than planned, and an 8am start often can easily turn into 8.30, but try not to be the one who turns up late, spends ages in the car park fixing something or losing something.
+Endless stops on the trail because you're putting on/taking off jackets etc, or stopping to east snacks when no one else is having theirs won't help your riding rep either.

 - Do say: "Five minutes early wouldn’t kill me"